Randolph Scott: Personal life

 Although Scott achieved fame as a motion picture actor, he managed to keep a fairly low profile with his private life.
 Offscreen he was a good friend of Fred Astaire and Cary Grant.
 He met Grant on the set of Hot Saturday (1932), and shortly afterwards, they moved in together and shared a beach house in Malibu that became known as "Bachelor Hall".
-They lived together off and on for 12 years; whether the relationship was romantic is a matter of biographical dispute.
-In 1944 Scott and Grant stopped living together, but they remained close for the rest of their lives.
+They lived there together off and on for 12 years; whether the relationship was romantic is a matter of biographical dispute.
+In 1944 Scott and Grant stopped living together, but they remained close friends for the rest of their lives.

 Randolph Scott died of heart and lung ailments in 1987 at the age of 89 in Beverly Hills, California.
 He was interred at Elmwood Cemetery in Charlotte, North Carolina.
 He and his wife Patricia had been married for 43 years.
 She died in 2004 and is buried next to her husband.
 Their mid-century modern home was torn down in 2008.
 The Randolph Scott papers (which included photos, scrapbooks, notes, letters, articles and house plans) were left to the UCLA Library Special Collections.

 In popular culture

 Scott's face reportedly was used as the model for the Oakland Raiders logo in 1960; the logo was re-designed in 1963.
 For more than 50 years, the iconic Raiders logo underwent only minor modifications and remained consistent with the original design.

 He is caricatured in the Lucky Luke comic book album Le Vingtième de cavalerie (1965) as Colonel McStraggle.

-In the movie Blazing Saddles (1974), Sheriff Bart asks townspeople to give him 24 hours to come up with a brilliant idea to save their town.
+In the movie Blazing Saddles (1974), Sheriff Bart asks townspeople to give him 24 hours to come up with a brilliant idea to save the town of Rock Ridge.
 They all say, "No!"
-Bart then says, "You'd do it for Randolph Scott."
-A hush travels through the townspeople.
-They whisper his name aloud.
-Suddenly, an unseen choir sings out the name of Randolph Scott as the townsfolk rise up in reverence.
-Then the townspeople give Bart 24 hours.
+Bart replies, "You'd do it for Randolph Scott."
+A hush falls over the crowd, then they begin whispering Scott's name.
+An unseen choir suddenly sings out "Randolph Scott!" as the townsfolk reverently remove their hats.
+They then agree to give Bart 24 hours.

+In 1974, "Whatever Happened to Randolph Scott" was a hit single for The Statler Brothers.

 Scott is the subject of a Rodney Dangerfield joke told on the 1981 NBC special "The Stars Salute the President".
 In a veiled reference to Ronald Reagan (who was in attendance), Dangerfield muses how he is surprised he was invited to perform at the special, because he "voted for Randolph Scott" (both Reagan and Scott were actors in Westerns who later became involved in conservative politics).